 Simple English definitions for legal terms

-Read a random definition: welfare plan
+Read a random definition: restrictive principle of sovereign immunity

 A major crime is a serious offense that can result in imprisonment for more than one year or even death.
 Examples of major crimes include burglary, arson, rape, and murder.
 These crimes are also known as felonies.
 Lesser crimes are called misdemeanors.
 In the past, a felony also meant that the defendant's lands or goods could be taken away by the Crown.
 Today, a defendant's prior serious-felony convictions can be used to enhance another criminal charge.